juanclopgar97/python_sharp/README.md

 You can notice 2 things

-1. *\_on\_name_changed* now requires a parametter called 'e' which is an EventArgs, this is a safety implementation, every "\_on\_[EVENT NAME]" must require an EventArgs (or any other class that inherits from it), this is a way to say "Are you sure the event happens? show me the evidence!", in this case there is no arguments so the evidence is an empty *EventArgs* object. *EventArgs* object is used first for the internal logic and then passed to the external logic as a parameter.
+1. *\_on\_name_changed* now requires a parameter called 'e' which is an EventArgs, this is a safety implementation, every "\_on\_[EVENT NAME]" must require an EventArgs (or any other class that inherits from it), this is a way to say "Are you sure the event happens? show me the evidence!", in this case there is no arguments so the evidence is an empty *EventArgs* object. *EventArgs* object is used first for the internal logic and then passed to the external logic as a parameter.

-2. 'self' is passed to the external logic as first parameter, this is to allow the subcribers know 'Who is executing my piece of code"
+2. 'self' is passed to the external logic as first parameter, this is to allow the subscribers know 'Who is executing my piece of code"